 I quoted the word “seeing” because that can mean anything.
 It’s the murky pre-relationship stage before something becomes official.

 Usually, this kind of situation arises when one of them is not ready to commit to a relationship.

 For example, if a girl that you met on Tinder suddenly deletes you off Snapchat, then it might not have anything to do with you.

 The problem here is that you don’t know much about her situation.
 She is just someone that you recently connected with on social media.

 Maybe the guy she has been “seeing” for the past month or so has finally agreed to an official relationship?
 Or perhaps her ex is back in the picture?

 It really is hard to know.

-Unless the two of you have actually been on dates together, it’s probably better that you just let it go and move on.
+Unless the two of you have actually been on dates together, it’s probably best that you just let it go and move on.

 You fell out with their friend.